-- Tires - Tires are capable of disrupting landfills by causing damage to the structure and other surrounding equipment.
+- Tires - Tires are capable of disrupting landfills by causing damage to the structure and equipment.
 Please dispose of tires with auto parts stores and municipal waste departments.

-- Batteries - Car batteries are extremely hazardous due to high levels of led and other heavy metals.
+- Batteries - Car batteries are extremely hazardous, due to high levels of lead and other heavy metals.
 These materials are very dangerous to mix with other forms of waste.
 A dead car battery can be recycled with an auto parts store or an authorized recycling center.